Sri Lanka 🚂 by Train

 There is no train connection from the Airport

-The ‘At Ease Hotel’ we offer airport pickups at a very reasonable price.
-You can boo the pickup HERE.
+‘At Ease Hotel’ offer airport pickups at a very reasonable price.
+You can book the pickup HERE.
 While trains and public transport are available, we recommend you to use an airport pickup service when you first arrive in the country.

 Conclusion – travel Sri Lanka by train